 Some plants that provide bright colors and contrasting shapes include:

 Twittering songbirds, a hummingbird in flight, and buzzing bees can bring a garden to life.
 Water features, such as a babbling creek, a burbling fountain, or the sound of birds splashing about in a birdbath also add a new dimension to your landscape.
 So can wind chimes, spinning pinwheels, and rustling stems and seed heads.
-You can increase the variety of sounds in your sensory garden with bird feeders and plants that make noise as they move, or attract insects and birds that can be heard.
+You can increase the variety of sounds in your sensory garden with native plants that attract birds and insects, and plants that make noise as they move.
 Cereals, such as barley, millet, and sorghum, and pseudocereals, like quinoa and buckwheat, rustle nicely in stray breezes.
 Insectary plants, such as borage, lavender, and yarrow, will attract a variety of insects and birds with all their twitterings, chirping, and other sounds of nature.

 Scent can trigger powerful emotions, take us back in time, or lift our mood.
 Scent is so powerful that entire gardens are designed specifically with scent in mind.
 These scent gardens are a type of sensory garden.